tldr-pages/tldr/pages/common/aws-s3-rb.md

 `aws s3 rb s3://{{bucket_name}}`

-- Delete an S3 bucket and its non versioned objects (will crash if versionned objects):
+- Force delete an S3 bucket and its non-versioned objects (will crash if versioned objects are present):

 `aws s3 rb s3://{{bucket_name}} --force`